What if I can't find the answer to my question?

 - Signposting you to other sources of information, support, and guidance.

-What happens in my appointment with a Mental Health Adviser?
+What happens in my appointment with a Mental Health Advisor?

-Are my appointments with the Mental Health Adviser confidential?
+Are my appointments with the Mental Health Advisor confidential?

 Are my appointments with a Counsellor confidential?